Junxuan (Helen) Shen

 Hi!
 My name is Junxuan (Helen) Shen, a first-year PhD student at MIT EECS, where I am honored to be advised by Prof. Thodoris Lykouris.
 I am currently supported by the Hewlett Packard Fellowship from MIT School of Engineering.

 My work explores the intersection of EconCS and Learning Theory.
-My research focuses on designing online algorithms that involve human-AI interactions, leveraging tools from stochastic processes and optimization.
-I am particularly interested in building theoretical models that address practical challenges, with a goal of maximizing revenue and/or efficiency.
+In particular, I am interested in exploring new models in multi-armed bandits, queueing theory, and optimal stopping theory, inspired by practical challenges encountered in online markets, with a goal of maximizing revenue and/or efficiency.

 Before joining MIT, I graduated from Caltech in 2024 with a B.S. degree in computer science and mathematics, where I was fortunate to be mentored by Adam Wierman, Guannan Qu, Nicolas Christianson, and Adam Sheffer, and explored research topics including learning-augmented algorithms, control+learning, and extremal combinatorics.